realm/SwiftLint/README.md

 To run `swiftlint autocorrect` on save in Xcode, install the [SwiftLintXcode](https://github.com/ypresto/SwiftLintXcode) plugin from Alcatraz.

-⚠ ️This plugin will not work with Xcode 8 without disabling SIP.
+⚠ ️This plugin will not work with Xcode 8 or later without disabling SIP.
 This is not recommended.

 ### AppCode